 District managers are encouraged to use the flexibility available in scheduling inspectors' work hours to conduct as many higher risk jobs as possible.
 When needed to cover higher risk jobs, district managers should schedule inspectors' job assignments without being limited by established work boundaries or county assignments.
-When appropriate, use the "sweep" concept to accomplish more in a given period of time.
+When appropriate, inspectors deploy a sweep inspection protocol, which is a coordinated and concentrated effort using multiple inspectors to accomplish a fixed goal, such as completing a large inspecting effort in a county with a large number of uninspected wells in close proximity to one another.